 This quiz has given me a good amount of data showing where players could improve their game.
 The numbers given are actual and not adjusted.
 Many participants have taken the test more than once trying to improve their score.
 Still, these results should be fairly accurate.

 Question 21) was the one most people had trouble with.
 71% overall missed this question.
 With first time tries it was 84%.
 The Question Was - Your partner picked up the Ace of hearts.
 First seat leads the 10 of clubs.
 You take the trick with the only ace in your hand.
 Third seat follows suit and your partner throws off the 10 of spades.
 You hold no trump.
 Assuming you hold one of each of the other three suits, what suit do you lead back?
 The key to answering this is remembering your partner was the dealer.
-Being the dealer, that gave them the chance to discard, creating a void in their hand.
-It's most likely that they have two of the suit they still hold.
+Being the dealer, that gave them the chance to discard, thus creating a void in their hand.
+It's most likely that they have two of the suit they still hold (here it was spades).
 It's up to you to lead into their void.
 It is doubtful that they are void in spades, which leaves diamonds.
-Sure, the dealer is void in clubs, but now the odds are that someone else may also be void given them the opportunity to overtrump your partner.

 Question 24) was second with 66% missed.
 The Question Was - The score is 9 to 5 your favor.
 The dealer (your partner) just turned down the Jack of hearts.
 First seat passed.
 What do you do?
 OK, so you know your partner has nothing in hearts and most likely very little in diamonds.
 There for it's a good chance they hold at least something in the black suits.
-A singleton ace in your hand is most always good for a trick, two trump plus what is in your partner's hand should catch the tricks needed for a point.
+A singleton ace in your hand is most always good for a trick.
+So your two trump plus what is in your partner's hand should be able to take the tricks needed to make a point.

 Question 20) Missed by 64 %, the question was - You are in second seat.
 Your partner (dealer) is an experienced player.
 Third seat is going alone in Hearts.
 You hold the following cards in your hand.
 What do you lead?
 This is a basic strategy in euchre that everyone should learn.
 Dealer discards next and the partner lead next.
 Dealer trumps next and stops a lone.
 You should discard next even if it is an Ace.

 Question 7) Missed by 59%, The Question Was - The score is 9 to 6 your favor.
 You hold the following cards in your hand.
 You sit in first seat and the Ace of Clubs is turned up.
 Do you pass or order?
-With the hand showing, there is a high probability that first seat has a lone in clubs.
-If they do and you pass they will win the game.
-Sure you gave up those two points, but you're still in the game and you get to bid next.
-The bidder has about a 70% chance of making a point.
+With the hand showing, there is a high probability the dealer has a lone in clubs.
+If they make a successful lone call, they will win the game.
+By blocking the call, you will give them two points, but you're still in the game.
+Also remember, you have the next deal.
+As the dealer, your team will have about a 70% chance of making a point.
 I have heard some inexperienced players say it is not fair to block an opponent's bid.
 I say losing to a lucky lone a 9 - 6 is not fair.
-The only time the first seat should not call at 6-or 7 to 9 is when you have a lone stopped (holding right, left-X, or Ace-X-X)
+The only time the first seat should not call at 6-or 7 to 9 is when they have a lone stopped (holding right, left-X, or Ace-X-X)

 Question 4) Missed by 46%, The Question Was - The score is 6 to 8 your favor.
 Jack of Diamonds is the up card.
 You sit in the third seat.
 Your partner is a skilled player and he passed.
 Second seat passed.
 You hold the following cards in your hand.
 Do you Order or pass?
 Here's where knowing basic strategies and knowing your partner come into play.
 The only way your partner should have passed is if they had a lone stopped.
 This means they hold left - X or Ace - X - X in their hand.
 You hold three trump along with a green Ace.
 Out of the seven possible trump, you know where at least 6 of them are.
 This is more than enough information to make a point.